 The nutrition team at Southwestern

-Kalli Castille serves as the Director of Nutritional Support & Culinary at CTCA at Southwestern Regional Medical Center (Southwestern).
+Kalli Castille serves as the Director of Integrative & Culinary at CTCA at Southwestern Regional Medical Center (Southwestern).

 The nutrition and metabolic support team is comprised of licensed and registered dietitians who work directly with our Medical Director of Metabolic Support, Dr. Scott Hendrickson, gastroenterologist and Medical Oncologist.
 Registered dietitians are the experts in nutritional science and food.
 Registered dietitian nutritionists have the option to be board certified in specialties such as oncology, renal, sport nutrition, geriatrics and pediatrics.
 A variety of board-certified dietitians at Southwestern provide comprehensive care to our patients.